 Choose your state to begin your registration:

 Excel Test Prep's AP Physics 2 Final Review is the best way to prepare for the your exam.
-They are 12-hour intensive workshops that review topics on the AP Physics 2 exam and explore test-taking strategies and tips.
+It is a 12-hour intensive workshop that reviews topics on the AP Biology exam and explores test-taking strategies and tips.
 We use practice AP Exam problem sets to get you very familiar with the level of difficulty of these exams.
 These exam problem sets are reviewed in class for a more targeted approach to common problems.

 Excel Test wants to help you maximize your score.
 After taking our Final Review course, the AP Physics 2 Exam will be a cinch!